 This family-owned estate has been producing renowned wines for generations.
 Since 1928, it has focused on exploring three farms in the region.
 The guided tour begins in front of the house of Abel Pereira da Fonseca, the company founder, and continues to the Madre de Deus Chapel, dating back to the 16th century.
 The tour concludes with two tastings, featuring robust reds and fruity whites.

-Enjoy a Cellar Tour and a Meal at Quinta do Sanguinhal
+Enjoy a Meal at Quinta do Sanguinhal

 Just 30 minutes from Peniche, Quinta do Sanguinhal offers an immersive experience that showcases the richness of Portugal’s wine heritage.
 This family-run estate combines tradition and elegance, with winemakers dedicated to producing wines and spirits that reflect the region’s unique character.
 During the visit, you’ll explore the scenic gardens, walk through the vineyards, discover a traditional mill, an old distillery, and a beautifully preserved aging cellar.
 The experience continues with a guided tasting of six wines, including white, rosé, red, and a dessert wine, accompanied by a toast.
 To complete the journey, enjoy a generous buffet-style meal prepared by the estate’s team.
 It’s a perfect half-day gourmet escape for wine lovers seeking authenticity and flavor.

-Óbidos: The City of Kings
+Visit Óbidos: The City of Kings

 Enclosed within ancient walls, Óbidos is one of Portugal’s most enchanting medieval towns.
 Its narrow lanes are lined with whitewashed houses adorned with vibrant flowers, leading to a majestic castle that now houses a charming hotel.
 A walk along the ramparts offers sweeping views of the surrounding countryside and tiled rooftops.
 Don’t miss the chance to sample the iconic cherry liqueur, ginjinha, served in a chocolate cup, a beloved local tradition.
 Picturesque and atmospheric, Óbidos is an unforgettable escape into Portugal’s historical soul.

-Nazaré: The Surfers’ Haven
+Do not miss Nazaré: The Surfers’ Haven

 Renowned worldwide for its record-breaking waves, Nazaré is both awe-inspiring and inviting.
 Head to the cliff-top lighthouse at Sítio to witness fearless surfers take on the Atlantic’s towering swells, a truly unforgettable spectacle.
 Beyond the surf, the village charms with its whitewashed houses, traditional fishing culture, and a bustling seaside promenade.
 Savor freshly grilled fish in a local tavern and soak up the authentic maritime spirit.
 Located just 40 minutes from Peniche, Nazaré makes for a dynamic and culturally rich coastal escape.